 But theoretically, that light wave can travel from one corner of the universe to the other corner.

-And even though we as humans See it traveling at a specific speed during that time.
+And even though we as humans see it traveling at a specific speed during that time, for light itself, time does not exist.

-So, for the amount of time for that light wave to go from one corner of the universe to the other corner, for light, and that's the key, for light, not for us humans, but for the light wave, time never elapses.
+So for the amount of time for that light wave to go from one corner of the universe to the other corner for light, and that's the key, for light, not for us humans, but for the light wave, time never elapses.

 It's ageless.

-The fact that light can theoretically be everywhere in the universe at one time, and time does not elapse.
+And so that's where the omnipresence argument comes in, the fact that light can theoretically be everywhere in the universe at one time, and time does not elapse.

 And again, we have physicists who state that exact fact, that light theoretically can be everywhere.

-I've actually heard some people state that they've heard the argument that You know, maybe there's only one light wave in the universe and it's everywhere and, you know, that would be true only for light.
+I've actually heard some people state that they've heard the argument that maybe there's only one light wave in the universe and it's everywhere.

 It would certainly not be true for humans because of the time warp that we exist in.